Complete Call-by-Value Calculi of Control Operators, I

 \begin{rema} We can dynamically change the scopes of let and mu bindings during execution.
-Suppose $L\mor{E^*}M$ and $M=M'$ where the latter is by re-bracketing following the rules in Def.~\ref{yoq54}.
+Suppose $L\mor{E^*}M$ and $M=M'$ where the latter is obtained by re-bracketing of Def.~\ref{yoq54}.
 By Cor.~\ref{lly89}, then, $L$ terminates iff $M'$ terminates, and they return equal results.
 Repeatedly doing so does not damage the terminating situation (by K\"onig's lemma).
 This ensures the safety of optimization by changing scopes, such as let-flattening \cite{nie60}.
-We note that our equality enables optimization by oppositely narrowing the scope of let-bindings. \end{rema}
+We note that our equality enables optimization by oppositely narrowing the scope of let-bindings.